cobuildlab/cobuildlab-web/src/pages/blog/evolution-of-adtech-industry-thanks-to-software-startups.md

 All this, without mentioning all the advances in technology that make these types of [software products](https://cobuildlab.com/blog/software-development-for-new-products/) a much more complete experience, fun, effective, efficient and better in many aspects.
 Much has been done in the AdTech industry, but there is always room for [innovation.](https://cobuildlab.com/blog/identifying-opportunities-to-create-a-software-product/)

-<title-3>Worldwide Panorama of the AdTech industry in 2019</title-3>
+<title-2>Worldwide Panorama of the AdTech Industry in 2019</title-2>

 Let’s be concrete with the reasons and list them so that you understand them better: